How to Help a Friend Who Is Facing Marital Problems

 • Don’t assume your friend is faultless.
 The way your friend interacts with you may differ from the way he or she does in the marriage.
 In intimate relationships, many people regress to interacting the way their parents did, or like they did as a child with their parents or siblings.

-• Don’t offer generalisations about personality traits.
+• Don’t offer generalizations about personality traits.
 Avoid saying, “He’s such a selfish person.”
-Instead of commenting on the person, comment on specific behaviour, e.g., “The frequent criticism does sound like it’s hard on you.
-Receiving so much criticism would be demoralising for anyone.”
+Instead of commenting on the person, comment on specific behavior, e.g., “The frequent criticism does sound like it’s hard on you.
+Receiving so much criticism would be demoralizing for anyone.”

 The last thing you want to do if you are going to intervene would be to make the situation worse